courtiol/timevarcorr/README.md

 [lpridge](https://github.com/cran/lpridge) – which itself depends on
 nothing but a plain R install.

-Nonethess, in some of the examples below, I also rely on the [tidyverse](https://github.com/tidyverse) ecosystem, so you would need to install this as well to reproduce the content of this README:
+Nonetheless, in some of the examples below, I also rely on the [tidyverse](https://github.com/tidyverse) ecosystem, so you would need to install this as well to reproduce the content of this README: